 “Ah High School… the best time of your life”

-It’s graduation season, and graduates (both high school & college) are probably hearing those nostalgic proclamations quite a bit.
+Any high school or college student (especially those nearing graduation) have heard the above nostalgic proclamations quite a bit.
 Whether they’re moving on to college, or moving away from “higher” education altogether, someone (probably 30 – 55 years old) is sure to profess that the student or soon to be ex-student is experiencing the pinnacle of their life.

 It better not be.

 That’s not to say that your late teens or early twenties spent at a University can’t be a blast.
 Far from it.
-But High School & College… it ain’t real.
+But High School & College… it’s not real.
 You’re still leashed.
 Fenced in.
 There are bumpers in your gutters and training wheels bolted to your back axle.

 You don’t have anywhere the level of control you get afterward.
 You’re simply not able to make all the decisions you’d like to.
 Whether it’s the required gen-ed courses you’re forced to take, what the heck the dining hall is serving that day, or what time that class is offered this semester.
 Even your last name… your family (siblings, parents rep in the community) can box you in.
 Self-starters and creators can feel suffocated in the structure of high school, college, and early adulthood.